arohner/foam/README.md

 Everything *should* work without needing to modify your component code, with the exception of a few known limitations listed below.

+### App-State

+Like normal Om, your appstate should be an atom wrapping a map or vector.
+We recommend an app-state constructor function in .cljc, so it's available to both CLJ and CLJS.

 ### Server-side Rendering

 In clj, call